Latin and Greek: Language Similarities and Differences

-Latin and Greek are the “classical languages” of western civilization.
-For centuries, scholars have studied these languages to gain access to ancient literature, poetry, and historical writings.
+Latin and Greek are the “classical languages” of Western civilization.
+For more than a thousand years, scholars have studied these languages to access ancient drama and poetry, historical and scientific writings, and so on.

 Numerous vocabulary words borrowed from Latin and Greek have enriched the English language.
-Scholarly and technical vocabulary terms can often be traced back to Latin or Greek roots.
+In particular, scholarly and technical vocabulary terms often trace back to Latin or Greek roots.

 Timeline of major literary works in Latin and Greek